sidharthbdash/Spectrum/readme.md

 ## Student Grade Prediction Machine Learning using Linear regression, Decision tree and random Forest

 In this internship, I have done a project based on the student’s data and their previous math-marks.
-I imported different machine learning libraries like:
+I have used different machine learning libraries like:

     1. numpy,